MoseleyBioinformaticsLab/icikt/README.rst

 Description
 --------------
-The ``icikt`` package provides a Python tool to calculate an information-content-informed Kendall Tau correlation coefficient between arrays, while also handling missing values or values which need to be removed.
+The ``icikt`` package handles missing data before calculating a correlation between datasets for variables.
+The missing values are treated as information from a left-centered distribution perspective and are included in the calculation of concordant and discordant pairs used in calculating the correlation value.

 Full API documentation, user guide, and tutorial can be found on readthedocs_